Juuka: Etymology

-Juuka means a river that flows through a lake The village of Juuka dates back to the 16th century.
-In the late 19th century, settlements began to settle along the roads and shops were established by the banks of the Lake Pielinen.
+Juuka means a river that flows through a lake.
+The village of Juuka dates back to the 16th century.
+In the late 19th century, settlements began to be settled along the roads and shops were established by the banks of the Lake Pielinen.

-The parish of Juuka was initially a prayer room separated from the parts of the parishes of Pielisjärvi and Nurmes, and its own parish from 1873.
+The parish of Juuka was initially a prayer room separated from the parts of the parishes of Pielisjärvi and Nurmes and its own parish from 1873.
 The present church was completed in the 1850s, but was preceded by two earlier churches.

 Juuan Elli

-Ellinpäivät is a scenario where in four days different associations, communities and companies arrange events to each day.
-To get information about these events there is some space booked in a newspaper Vaarojen Sanomat.
-There is info and a timetable for the events.
-The board selects the people who are in charge of the scenario.
-Elli means a person that is the figurehead of the scenario and a new figurehead is chosen every year.
+Ellinpäivät is a scenario where in four days different associations, communities, and companies arrange events for each day.
+To get information about these events there is a notification in the newspaper Vaarojen Sanomat.
+In the paper there is info and a timetable for the events.
+The board selects the people in charge of the scenario.
+Elli refers to the figurehead of the scenario and a new figurehead is chosen every year.

-The events can be, for example, concerts, market events, the declaring of a new Elli and a new event called “Juuret Juuassa –ryhmän Rehvit”.
-The event is basically a car show.
-Many retro cars and their drivers.
-It's, for that reason, called a nowadays rally for the elder youngsters.
+The events can include concerts, market events, the declaring of a new Elli, and a new event called “Juuret Juuassa –ryhmän Rehvit”.
+Essentially, the event is a car show where many retro cars and their drivers can be found.
+For that reason, it's often called a rally for older youngsters.